 You might have a private area of your website you wish to keep password protected.
 This password protection is actually set up in the .htaccess file.
 Most of the functions of the .htaccess file, you do not have to concern yourself with as they will be automatically written through cPanel.
 This is the case of password protecting directories.
 While you set it up in cPanel, it actually writes a directive to your .htaccess file.

-Other functions of the .htaccess file include prohibiting hotlinks, rewriting URLs, setting default pages, creating redirects, reconfiguring account settings, and much more.
+Other functions of the .htaccess file include prohibiting hotlinks, rewriting URLs, setting default pages, creating redirects, reconfiguring account settings, forcing file downloads, canonicalizing files, and much more.
 It’s really important to realize how the .htaccess file can affect your entire account.
 Changing something in the .htaccess file can alter how your website functions so it’s really important BEFORE making changes to your .htaccess to backup your current .htaccess file.

 If you are getting errors on your website, the .htaccess file can often be the culprit.